0xernesto/react-component-lib-example/README.md

 4. Create a new pull request from the `fix_for_the_bug` branch, review the code, and address any changes necessary.
 Make sure the pull request name follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#specification) guidelines.

-5. After the changes have been reviewed, the PR can be merged to the main branch.
+5. After the changes have been reviewed, the PR can be squashed and merged to the main branch.
 This will trigger the GitHub Action workflow that publishes the new release.

 The process above ensures that the code in the main branch always reflects that latest package version, and also keeps package versions consistent between npm and GitHub Packages.